ssusancho/QuoteGenerator/WrittenResponse.md

 ### 3b v.

-Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list.
+Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or **how it would be written differently**, if you did not use the list.

 Without this list, I would have to individually program a number to be assigned to a new category if I wanted to add more options.
+I would have to manually add a bunch of if and else statements for each category.
 With my list, I can easily add more sections that will automatically have a corresponding number to it that the player can enter.

 ## 3c.